-On Tuesday, April 30, we will join libraries from across the country in celebrating El Día de Los Niños / El Día de Los Libros (Children’s Day / Book Day), commonly known as Día.
-This annual celebration emphasizes the importance of literacy for all children, no matter their cultural or linguistic background.
-In 1996, children’s book author Pat Mora was influenced by the annual Mexican tradition of El Día De Los Niños, and proposed linking the celebration of childhood and children with literacy.
-For more than 20 years, the annual celebration of children and books has helped to meet the needs of an increasingly diverse population, while also fueling understanding and acceptance.
+Día is a nationally recognized initiative that emphasizes the importance of literacy for all children from all backgrounds.
+In 1996, children’s author Pat Mora was influenced by the annual Mexican tradition of El Día De Los Niños and proposed linking the celebration of childhood and children with literacy.
+For more than 20 years, Día has helped to meet the needs of an increasingly diverse population, while also fueling understanding and acceptance.